chkwon/homebrew-juliaopt/README.md

-To help install ipopt and cbc binaries for macOS 10.13 High Sierra.
+To help install Ipopt and Cbc binaries for macOS 10.13 High Sierra.

+First need to install [Homebrew](https://brew.sh).

 # Ipopt